 Climate change is something that we’re all too aware of and, as individuals, are taking more responsibility for our impact on the environment.

 Businesses large and small are taking note and recognising their wider responsibilities too.
-Whereas previous endeavours may have centered around mitigating any negative impact they might have; such as to offset carbon emissions, it’s now simply not enough in the eyes of many consumers.
+Whereas previous endeavours may have centered around mitigating any negative impact they might have; such as to offset carbon emissions, it’s now simply not enough in the eyes of many consumers who expect true sustainability.

 Increased awareness of ‘greenwashing’, where organisations give the impression products or business processes are more environmentally friendly than they really are, has led to consumers demanding full transparency.